 Myth #4: If I pay someone to create content for me, I own that content.

 If I had one wish when it came to copyright urban legend debunking, it would be that every creative entrepreneur everywhere would stop believing this one.
 U.S. law states that copyright transfers are not valid unless they are in a signed written document.
-Put differently, if you create a website, logo, or other creative work for a client, you technically own that creative work unless there’s a signed written contract that says otherwise.
+Put differently, if you create a website, logo, or other creative work for a client, you technically own that creative work unless there’s a signed written online contract that says otherwise.
 This is great news for the creator, but not such great news for someone that uses a lot of contractors in the course of their business.
 The law is very much in the creator’s favor (unless the creator is an employee—then a different rule applies).
 The fix?
 Get copyright transfers in writing, if that’s part of the arrangement.

 Now that you’re better educated about the most common copyright myths, spread the word!
 The more knowledgeable we all are when it comes to these urban legends, the more missteps we can avoid.